eclipse-tractusx/bpdm/INSTALL.md

 ### Creating Offers

 Following are specific instructions on how to create offers to expose the BPDM APIs over EDC.
-Note that the instructions reference definitions taken from the previously references Postman collection.
+Note that the instructions reference definitions taken from the previously referenced Postman collection.

-#### ReadAccessPoolForCatenaXMember
+#### ReadAccessPoolForDataSpaceParticipant

 This offer allows a company to access the Pool for reading golden record data of all Catena-X members.

 1. Create a policy of type `HasBusinessPartnerNumber` for the company's BPNL (if it not yet exists)
 2. Create a policy of type `AcceptPurpose` with usage purpose for the pool (if not yet exists)
 3. Create a technical user with role `BPDM Pool Consumer` and the company's BPN identity
-4. Create a `ReadAccessPoolForCatenaXMember` asset with the created technical user for client credentials
+4. Create a `ReadAccessPoolForDataSpaceParticipant` asset with the created technical user for client credentials
-5. Create a contract definition `ReadAccessPoolForCatenaXMember` referencing the created asset
+5. Create a contract definition `ReadAccessPoolForDataSpaceParticipant` referencing the created asset

 #### FullAccessGateInputForSharingMember